High availability with keepalived

 Before setting up high availability (HA) for NGINX Instance Manager, make sure you have:

-- Two physical servers with NGINX Instance Manager installed
+- Two servers with NGINX Instance Manager installed

 - A reserved virtual IP address (VIP) that always points to the active instance